 Now I am doing the same with property investment – and so I’m back at the learning stage of the process once again.

-If you don’t have a mindset that allows you to wait for that delayed gratification then the chances are you will not be successful with achieving a passive income.
+If you don’t have a mindset that allows you to wait for that delayed gratification, then the chances are you will not be successful with achieving a passive income.

-And so – if you are down with this and have an approach where you are happy to put plenty of work and/or money in now, in return for greater (passive) rewards further down the line, then read on… if not – then passive income is not for you.
+And so – if you are down with this and have an approach where you are happy to put plenty of work and/or money in now, in return for greater (passive) rewards further down the line, then read on… if not, then passive income is not for you.

-Passive Income Ideas (pros and cons for each)
+Passive Income Ideas

 As mentioned, there are a number of ways to generate passive income.
-Some of these can come in the form of a side hustle, whereas some may start that way and become a way of replacing a full time income.
+Some of these can come in the form of a side hustle, whereas some may start that way and become a way of replacing a full-time income.

 Let’s take a look at some of the best passive income methods that I have both used or consider to be viable.